 We who are Unitarians and Universalists and now a blend of both have long been notorious for our radicalism.
 We’ve been dubbed heretics as if it were an insult, when a heretic is simply one who exercises choice.
 To be creatures of choice is core to our practice of faith and doubt.

 So it is that we move into the notion of congregational polity, its own special form of choice.
-Our Unitarian Universalist congregations, including our very own First Parish, exercise this choice, this heresy, with each congregation calling its professional ministers, ordaining us, and governing in a mode of relative independence.
+Our Unitarian Universalist congregations, including our Unitarian Universalist Congregation of the Catskills, exercise this choice, this heresy, with each congregation calling its professional ministers, ordaining us, and governing in a mode of relative independence.
 Yes, we’re a member of the Unitarian Universalist Association, but it’s an association of interdependent congregations who connect and collaborate by covenant, not by hierarchical dictum.

 A few years ago, a commission of our Association spent several years pondering this notion of congregational polity and came up with a report that spoke to the interdependence that defines us.
 It was a report written by committee—how else would we UUs take on a non-hierarchical topic?—but I found myself reading it with relish.
 Within the topic of congregational polity, there’s a provocative discussion of religious leadership, which moves into a discussion of shared ministry.
 I found this passage jumping off the page:

 “One key aspect of Unitarian Universalism is our belief that ministry of the congregation does not belong exclusively to ordained clergy, but to everyone.”